 Japanese manufacturer Nissan is recalling 3,930 2002-2006 Sentra vehicles that are potentially equipped with the infamous Takata airbag inflators.
 These inflators can explode during a crash and fling “sharp metal fragments” into the vehicle’s occupants, injuring or killing them.
 Until your car is fixed, do not allow passengers to sit in the front seat.

-American manufacturing General Motors is recalling close to 6 million SUVs and pickup trucks because of potentially lethal Takata airbags.
+American car maker General Motors is set to recall close to 6 million SUVs and pickup trucks because of potentially lethal Takata airbags.
 The inflators on the airbags may explode, flinging deadly shrapnel into vehicle occupants.

 Volvo Car USA – which is owned by Chinese multinational auto company Geely – has recalled over 54,000 2001-2003 S60 and S80 luxury sedans because of airbag troubles.
 The airbag inflator in the recalled vehicles can rupture during deployment, putting the driver and passenger at risk of being hurt by a projectile of metal fragments.